prowestgis/upp-wg/interop.md

 | `phone` | One or more telephone URIs.
 Multiple telephone numbers are separated by spaces.
 Telephone numbers MUST follow the formatting rules defined in [RFC 3966](https://tools.ietf.org/html/rfc3966).<br>A mobile phone number that has been approved for messaging from UPP MUST include a `mobile` parameter with an optional parameter value that defines the type of content that may be sent to this device.
 Valid values are `sms` and `mms` with `sms` being the default value.<br>UPP also defined two additional parameters that define the interaction model to be used with a telephone number. `fax` indetifies a phone number as a FAX machine numbr  and may be used as a target. `ivr` designates a phone number that should be used for interations via an Interactive Voice Response system.
 | `roles` | The roles this user has with regard to UPP workflows.
 The list of defined roles are listed below.
 Each Identity Provider MAY provide additional roles as well and any UPP system MUST propagate these roles in delegated requests.
 | `scopes` | A list of scopes requested and approved by this identity.
 | `tokens` | A list of all tokens provided by the Identity Providers.
-This functionality can be used by UPP authorities to verify if a user was authenticated by a specific Identity Provider and provide additional capabilities, e.g. allow employees of that organization to perform additional functions suited to their internal position.
+This claim can be used by UPP authorities to verify if a user was authenticated by a specific Identity Provider and provide an extended set of capabilities, e.g. allow employees of that organization to perform additional functions suited to their internal position.

 Any UPP system is allowed to define its own claims, however claims can only be set by an Identity Provider.